Previous dayMarch 24, 2026Next day

 26.7 km---✓ ReviewedUSGS →

-March 24, 2026 brought a magnitude 2.2 earthquake 60 km SE of Halibut Cove, Alaska, logged at 19:48 UTC.
-At a depth of 26.7 km, the event was shallow crustal.
+A magnitude 2.2 earthquake was recorded 60 km SE of Halibut Cove, Alaska on March 24, 2026 at 19:48 UTC.
+This was a shallow crustal earthquake, focused at 26.7 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 59.176°, -150.541°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 59.176°N, -150.541°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24